-DAVID W. FISCHER is my name, and I am best known as the coauthor of two major books on mushrooms (mycology): Edible Wild Mushrooms of North America: A Field-to-kitchen Guide (1992, Univ. of Texas Press) and Mushrooms of Northeastern North America (1997, Syracuse University Press).
+DAVID W. FISCHER is my name, and I am best known as the author of the best-selling Edible Wild Mushrooms of North America: A Field-to-kitchen Guide (1992, Univ. of Texas Press) and the coauthor of Mushrooms of Northeastern North America (1997, Syracuse University Press).
 I'm a well known expert on the ecology and identification of wild mushrooms; served for nine years as president of the Central New York Mycological Society (CNYMS) and am also past president of the Northeast Mycological Federation, Inc. (NEMF).
 I serve as a mushroom identification consultant for the New York State Poison Control Center and for several mycological organizations.
 I have served on the faculty of the annual Northeast Mycological Foray (the Samuel Ristich Foray) and the annual North American Mycological Association (NAMA) Foray, and have served as program/faculty chair for both.
-I have lectured throughout the Eastern United States and Canada at such institutions as the State University of New York College of Environmental Science & Forestry at Syracuse University; Queens University in Ontario, Canada; Dartmouth College in New Hampshire; the New York State Museum in Albany; the Rochester Museum & Science Center in Rochester; Ohio State University; and numerous others.
-Recently I had the privilege of appearing as a featured guest on Talk of the Nation / Science Friday on National Public Radio (NPR) (click here to listen to NPR's audio archive of the show).
+I have lectured throughout the Eastern United States and Canada at universities, museums, botanical gardens and other venues.
+I have been a featured guest on Science Friday on National Public Radio (NPR) (click here to listen to NPR's audio archive of the show).
+I've also been a special guest on "Filthy Riches" on the National Geographic Channel (click here).
 I have had the great privilege and benefit of assisting numerous research mycologists, as they have so often assisted me, and I have collected and contributed specimens for numerous studies.
-My favorite areas of study in mycology involve the biology, ecology, morphology, taxonomy and systematics of select families and genera of ectomycorrhizal mushrooms, e.g. Lactarius, Amanita, and the cantharelloid, clavarioid and hydnoid fungi.
+My favorite areas of study in mycology involve the biology, ecology, and taxonomy of select families and genera of ectomycorrhizal mushrooms.

 I have been a communications professional most of my life, having been employed as ad agency copywriter and account executive, commercial audio producer, trade newspaper editor, and I've written on a freelance basis for local and national magazines and newspapers, including two columns (Outdoors and Media) for the venerable Syracuse New Times.
-I've also fabricated sheet metal, managed a store, worked as ward clerk in a busy Syracuse emergency room, and whatever other day job was necessary to make ends meet.
-I live in Syracuse, New York and spend most of my mushroom-hunting time in Onondaga, Oswego, Oneida, Chenango and Cortland counties.
+I live in Syracuse, New York and spend the bulk of my mushroom-hunting time in Onondaga, Oswego, Oneida, Chenango, Tompkins, Cortland, and Broome counties.

 I am always glad to hear from folks who have visited my Website, enjoy my books, or both.
-If you have a mushroom you need help identifying, post clear digital images at the AmericanMushrooms.com Facebook Page and I'll gladly take a look.
+If you have a mushroom you need help identifying, post clear digital images at the AmericanMushrooms.com Facebook Page and I'll try to take a look.